-The safest way to help someone who is addicted to Hydrocodone is to have them admitted into a medically managed hydrocodone detox program.
-Our Medically managed hydrocodone detox programs provide safe and effective medications that minimize the withdrawal symptoms so our clients can rest and sleep.
-Evoke Wellness Florida hydrocodone detox programs prescribe advanced opioid detox medications that are proven to reverse withdrawal symptoms nearly 100%.
-Our detox center is overseen by medical doctors who specialize in opiate addiction detoxification.
+The safest way to help someone addicted to Hydrocodone is to have them admitted into a medically managed hydrocodone detox program.
+Our Medically managed hydrocodone detox programs provide safe and effective medications that minimize withdrawal symptoms so our clients can rest and sleep.
+Evoke Wellness at Miramar hydrocodone rehab center prescribes advanced opioid detox medications that are proven to reverse withdrawal symptoms nearly 100%.
+Our detox center is overseen by medical doctors specializing in opiate addiction detoxification.

-The medications that our clients receive to help them detox easily include Buprenorphine and methadone.
-We also prescribe medications to induce sleep, control flu-like symptoms as well as meds to improve mental and emotional health.
+Our clients’ medications to help them detox easily include Buprenorphine and methadone.
+We also prescribe medications to induce sleep, control flu-like symptoms, and meds to improve mental and emotional health.
 Every client is allowed to rest and relax.
-When they are healthier, they are encouraged to participate in one of our many small groups, receive one on one counseling, or engage in leisure activities.
+When healthier, they are encouraged to participate in one of our many small groups, receive one-on-one counseling, or engage in leisure activities.
 Our Florida hydrocodone detox centers allow clients to detox at their own pace.
-Some may feel better within one week or less, whereas another may need several weeks.
+Some may feel better within one week or less, whereas others may need several weeks.